tarantool/doc/doc/dev_guide/internals/box_protocol.rst

         IPROTO_DATA: :samp:`{{any type}}`
     })

-For :ref:`IPROTO_PING <box_protocol-ping>` the body will be an empty map.
+- For :ref:`IPROTO_PING <box_protocol-ping>` the body will be an empty map.

-For most data-access requests (IPROTO_SELECT IPROTO_INSERT IPROTO_DELETE etc.)
+- For most data-access requests (:ref:`IPROTO_SELECT <box_protocol-select>`,
+  :ref:`IPROTO_INSERT <box_protocol-insert>`, :ref:`IPROTO_DELETE <box_protocol-delete>`
-the body is an IPROTO_DATA map with an array of tuples that contain an array of fields.
+  , etc.) the body is an IPROTO_DATA map with an array of tuples that contain an array of fields.

-For :ref:`IPROTO_EVAL <box_protocol-eval>` and :ref:`IPROTO_CALL <box_protocol-call>`
+- For :ref:`IPROTO_EVAL <box_protocol-eval>` and :ref:`IPROTO_CALL <box_protocol-call>`
   it will usually be an array but, since Lua requests can result in a wide variety of structures, bodies can have a wide variety of structures.

+- For :ref:`IPROTO_ID <box_protocol-id>`, the response body has the same structure as the request body.
+It informs the client about the protocol version and features that the server supports.

 Example: if this is the fifth message and the request is :codenormal:`box.space.`:codeitalic:`space-name`:codenormal:`:insert{6}`,